 How IIRAs Support Global Conservation Goals

-IIRAs are intended to complement existing international conservation tools and agreements.
+IIRAs support the implementation of international conservation commitments by identifying and promoting the conservation of sites important for migratory raptors.
 Progress is measured through indicators such as the percentage of raptor-relevant IBAs and KBAs covered by protected areas or other area-based conservation or restoration measures and/or by the number and proportion of nationally and internationally important sites for birds of prey covered by actively implemented management plans.

 The IIRA network helps implement the Samarkand Strategic Plan for Migratory Species 2024–2032 by identifying and safeguarding sites and habitats critical for migratory raptors.
 By promoting protection, restoration, and connectivity across flyways, and integrating these sites into national and regional conservation planning, the network ensures that actions are targeted, science-based, and coordinated.
 In this way, IIRAs deliver the Strategic Plan through concrete conservation outcomes, supporting the long-term survival and resilience of migratory raptor populations.